dantheman39/praat-scripting-tutorial/README.md

 See `package.json::scripts::start` for what the start command does.
 In short, it will read the templates in `templates/`, and output them to `html/`.
 The files in `html/` are not meant to be edited by hand.
+A very naïve `express` server will serve the files, and `nodemon` watches for changes (though you'll have to refresh your browser to view them).

 See `package.json::scripts` for other available scripts.

-As you make changes, the `nodemon` package will rerun the dev script whenever you save a relevant file.

 ## Deploying

-To push changes to the website, hosted in AWS S3, run terraform.

-You'll need AWS credentials for my account.

-cd into the terraform folder.

-`terraform init`
-`terraform apply`
+I deploy this to my AWS account using terraform.
+At time of writing no one except me has credentials to push to my account.